bjoernle/iu-academy/AirBnBDatamart/README.md

 # AirBnB Datamart

 ## What is it?
-It's a datamart for the webpage airbnb.
+It's a datamart for fictional airbnb clone.
 You could run it directly by python, or you could use the Python server.

 ## Installation of Python